 Seller's Market

-Homes sell fast — sometimes in days
+Homes sell quickly — sometimes within days

-Multiple offers are common
+Multiple offers are more common

-Prices often go above asking
+Prices more often reach or exceed asking

-Fewer subjects, less negotiating room
+Fewer conditions, less negotiating room in practice

 Buyer's Market

-Homes sit longer before selling
+Homes typically sit longer before selling

-More choice and less competition
+More choice and less direct competition

 More room to negotiate on price and terms

-Subjects easier to include and protect
+Subject conditions easier to include

 The Home Buying Process, Step by Step